uniquetheo/theophilus-mercifield-portfolio/content/pages/projects/project-one.md

 date: '2023-03-15'
 client: Awesome client
 description: >-
   I built this with React, TypeScript, using Tailwind CSS.
 I used the version 3 of the countries REST API.
 It shows you the countries in the world and important information about the countries.
+Check it out here https://uniik-countries.netlify.app/
 featuredImage:
   type: ImageBlock
   url: /images/countries-dark.png